-At ALP, we would like to ensure that you enjoy many years of trouble free relaxation in your new truck camper.
-We ask that you read the terms and conditions of your warranty thoroughly, and understand fully what must be met in order for the warranty to remain valid.
-In order for the warranty to become effective, the warranty registration card must be properly completed and returned to the manufacturer no later than 15 days from the date of the original purchase from the dealer, this should be done by the dealer upon delivery but you need to confirm that this has been completed to activate your warranty, if you find your warranty card in your owner's manual please fill it out and mail it in to activate your warranty.
+At Adventurer Manufacturing, we would like to ensure that you enjoy many years of trouble free relaxation in your new Adventurer Truck Camper.
+We ask that you read the terms and conditions of your warranty thoroughly for full comprehension of what must be met for the warranty to remain valid.
+In order for the warranty to become effective, the warranty must be registered on-line at adventurercampers.com no later than 15 days from date of purchase from the dealer.
+This should be done by the dealer upon delivery, but you need to confirm that this has been completed to activate your warranty.

-Normal maintenance is the responsibility of the owner.
-To keep the structural warranty in force, owners are required, at their own expense, to bring their truck camper to their authorized dealer for repair.
+Normal maintenance (refer to the maintenance section of this manual) is the responsibility of the owner.
+To keep the structural warranty in force, owners are required, at their own expense, to bring their truck camper to their authorized dealer for annual inspections.
 Failure to provide routine maintenance may void this warranty.

-ANNUAL INSPECTIONS AND ANY REQUIRED SERVICE.
+ANNUAL INSPECTIONS AND ANY REQUIRED SERVICE